-It is a chaos ... nobody is accountable for anything the way things are presently organized ... everything relies in the "market" creating balance, the media providing transparency and government providing a workable legal framework!
+Nobody is accountable for anything the way things are presently organized ... everything relies in the "market" creating balance, the media providing transparency and government providing a workable legal framework!
 But it does not work ... and most of the world's population is paying a high price for this chaotic dysfunctionality.